-The milk run was icy and hard-packed, skis crunching rhythmically against freshly-frozen powder as Ben descended the mountain, his mind pulsating with blood and adrenaline as he pushed on.
-Skirting dangerously close around a column of blue spruce, branches flicked against his arm like fingers attempting to throw him off-balance, but he quickly righted himself and continued his rapid descent, hungry for the thrill.
-The brittle morning air stung his exposed cheeks and mouth, and he was thankful for the Colorado sun which penetrated through the thinly-veiled April sky.
+The milk run was icy and hard-packed.
+Skis crunched rhythmically against freshly-frozen powder as Ben descended the mountain, his mind pulsating with blood and adrenaline as he pushed on.
+As he skirted dangerously close around a column of blue spruce, branches flicked against his arm like fingers attempting to throw him off-balance, but he quickly righted himself and continued his rapid descent, hungry for the thrill.
+The brittle morning air stung his exposed cheeks and mouth.
+He was thankful for the Colorado sun which penetrated through the thinly-veiled April sky.

 There were very few skiers out, just Ben and several other early-risers who were eager for the milk run.
 Bryan, much more of a novice at the sport, was somewhere behind him, undoubtedly slewing the air with curses for having followed him on the black diamond slope.
 But at that moment, Ben didn’t give a damn.
 He continued on, thankful for the exhilaration of physical activity, grateful for the chance to clear his head and not be plagued by the constant barrage of screenplays, media schedules, tabloid reporters.
 Christine…

 That morning, sliding down Ajax was goddamn medicinal.

 Nearing the bottom of the slope, he accelerated his slalom to gain one final surge of power.
 Instantly felt the strain in his calves.
 Below him, the lodgepole pine and river rock ski resort beckoned his arrival, plumes of smoke lazily ascending from its chimneys – a welcoming sight on such a cold morning.
 Scraping to a halt near the flagstone terrace, a cloud of snow billowed up behind him just as another skier threw him sideways with a powerful force.
 The two bodies landed in the snow and were instantly entangled in poles and skis, struggling against each other like sparring elk.